-I give to this cause because I’ve witnessed the incredible bond between parents and children that grows through spending unhurried time doing unhurried activities in the context of an undeniably designed world of nature outdoors!
+We give to this cause because we’ve witnessed the incredible bond between parents and children that grows through spending unhurried time doing unhurried activities in the context of an undeniably designed world of nature outdoors!

 Lincoln Children’s Zoo

 As a child, going to the zoo was something that I enjoyed and looked forward to every summer.
 As a parent, I see the same joy in my children.
-It’s one of our favorite places to go and we make a trip nearly every weekend in the summer.
-Riding the train, feeding the giraffes, watching the penguins, and racing to feed the “paper eating lion” are moments that we cherish and look forward to as a family.
+It is one of our favorite places to go and we make a trip nearly every weekend in the summer.
+Riding the train, feeding the giraffes, watching the penguins, and racing to feed the “paper eating lion,” etc., are moments that we cherish and look forward to as a family.

 I strongly believe that a community’s greatest asset is its children and that one of the most important ways to maximize their potential is through the public schools.
 The importance of our schools is even greater during this pandemic.
 The Lincoln Public Schools Foundation has made it a priority to make sure that the most at-risk children are not disproportionately impacted during this time.
 I’ve donated the funds that the firm provided, and matched with my own, to help the LPS Foundation in this important work.

 We chose to donate to the Midlands Humane Society in Council Bluffs.
 Can’t wait to see the “joy” in the little critters’ faces!